DSSG-EUROPE/dssg-europe-syllabus/07_PYTHON_python_for_data_analysis/README.md

 * **Anaconda** uses Python and the conda python package management system bundled with ~ 150 scientific Python libraries.
 * **Miniconda** uses the conda package management system, without bundling in the Python libraries.

 For your projects we recommend using Miniconda, and manually installing the required libraries within environments.
 These environments can be used to collaborate in teams, and keep for example different environments for development and production.
-This approach using Miniconda saves on disk space and reduces the risk of package conflicts, and redundant packages.
+This approach using Miniconda and conda environments saves on disk space and reduces the risk of package conflicts, and redundant packages.

 ## 2. Adding Miniconda to PATH
 On your EC2 instances you will have Miniconda installed with Python 3.6 at the `/opt/` directory (for optional application software packages).
 Before we can discuss package management we have to add Miniconda to the `PATH` variable.